KBNLresearch/ipmlab/doc/userGuide.md

 ## How to avoid synchronisation errors

-It is absolutely vital that Iromlab's job queue and the "physical" queue (i.e. the stack of discs in the Nimbie loader) are perfectly synchronised at all times.
+It is absolutely vital that Ipmlab's job queue and the "physical" queue (i.e. the stack of discs in the Nimbie loader) are perfectly synchronised at all times.
 For example, if an operator mistakenly submits a disc entry to the job queue without loading an actual disc, the result will be an offset between the batch-level metadata (the batch manifest) and the actual disc images/rips.
 To minimise the risk of such errors, make sure to:

 1. Perform all steps that are needed to process a disc in a fixed order (i.e. the order suggested above).
-2. Most importantly, *only* load the disc once Iromlab displays the *Load disc* dialog.
+2. Most importantly, *only* load the disc once Ipmlab displays the *Load disc* dialog.
 3. Pay special attention to only load one disc at a time (look out for discs that are 'stuck' together)

 It's probably impossible to eliminate synchronisation errors altogether.
 Since batches with synchronisation errors have to be re-processed from scratch, it is a good idea to limit the size of a batch somewhat.
 For example, in case of a synchronisation error in a batch with hundreds of discs that took a whole day to create, a whole day's work will have to be re-done.
 For a smaller batch that only took two hours, much less time will be lost.

 ## Processing discs that are not part of the KB collection

-For discs that are not part of the KB collection, it is recommended to set the *enablePPNLookup* flag in Iromlab's configuration file to *False*:
+For discs that are not part of the KB collection, it is recommended to set the *enablePPNLookup* flag in Ipmlab's configuration file to *False*:

     <enablePPNLookup>False</enablePPNLookup>

-With this setting, the *PPN* widget in the Iromlab interface is replaced by a *Title* entry widget.
+With this setting, the *PPN* widget in the Ipmlab interface is replaced by a *Title* entry widget.
 You can use it to manually enter a title (or other description) for each disc:

 ![](./img/iromTitlewidget.png)